Contact Us Today (424) 372-3112

 If a celebrity client gets stopped for driving under the influence, the celebrity might not know which blood alcohol test to take or the ramifications of refusing to take such a test.

-Or, if the celebrity client gets arrested and decides to call his wife from jail to tell her how sorry he is that he gave her a shiner, he should know in advance that the call will probably be monitored and tape recorded, and that this evidence can be used in court or even released to the media.
+Or, if the celebrity client gets arrested and decides to call his wife from jail to tell her how sorry he is that he gave her a shiner, he should know in advance that the call will probably be monitored and taped, and this evidence can be used in court or even released to the media.

 In many cases where the alleged victim knows the defendant, especially in a sexual assault case, a common investigative technique is the pretext phone call.

-The alleged victim calls the suspect on the pretext of telling him how upset she is, in hopes that the suspect apologizes, admits to various acts, or at the very least, fails to strenuously deny her accusations.
-The police are listening to and recording the conversation, and if a client is caught off guard his responses can be very incriminating.
+The alleged victim calls the suspect on the pretext of telling him how upset she is, hoping that the suspect apologizes, admits to various acts, or, at the very least, fails to strenuously deny her accusations.
+The police are listening to and recording the conversation, and if a client is caught off guard, his responses can be very incriminating.

 Such evidence is admissible in court and can be devastating, even if the defendant remains silent in the face of such allegations.
 Advanced warning of police tactics could save the client a great deal of embarrassment and years of incarceration.